heysweet/select_nodes/ExampleAPIUsage.md

 # Recommended API Design to Avoid Having the Full DAG in Memory

 This file was written as a pitch on a way to solve the problem of not having all nodes in memory.
-The general design is to
+The general design is to store a highly compressable DAG representation which is just a mapping of node_ids to a list of children node IDs.

+This API was also designed to enable parallel work, and is solvable in 4 batches of promises

+1. Get SelectionSpecs from input string (WASM) while fetching compressed graph (database/S3?)
+2. Use the SelectionSpecs to query for all target nodes (database) while instantiating instantiate NodeSelector with compressed graph (WASM)
+3. Get selection/exclusion set for each selection spec by traversing the graph (WASM)

+After all batches are complete, we can just do unions and differences on the outputs and be done!

 ```Typescript
 // We do INTERSECT up front, and do UNION and DIFFERENCE at the end